 - Encourage and facilitate Nordic research and innovation to support emission-free construction sites

-- Publish report on main barriers and recommendations to emission-free construction sites in the Nordic countries
+- Report on main barriers and recommendations to emission-free construction sites in the Nordic countries